Picture of Leonkoro Quartet

 Franz Schubert (1797-1828): String Quartet No. 14 in D minor, D 810 (1824), "Death and the Maiden"

 Leonkoro means lion heart in Esperanto.
-And it is Astrid Lindgren's The Brothers Lionheart who gave their name to this quartet, which was founded by brothers Jonathan and Lukas Schwarz in 2019.
-Just like in Lindgren's classic, the string quartet's repertoire often spans seriousness, death and the search for solace.
-A German quartet on its way to the peaks.
+And it is precisely Astrid Lindgren's the Brothers Lion Heart that has given its name to this young quartet, which was founded by brothers Jonathan and Lukas Schwarz in 2019, and which is particularly on its way to the top.
+As in Lindgren's classic, the string quartet's repertoire often spans seriousness, death and the search for comfort, and these themes are certainly also to be found in tonight's programme.

 Participants